TheRenegadeCoder/sample-programs-website/docs/projects/dijkstra/javascript/index.md

 }

 main()

 ```

 {% endraw %}

-[Dijkstra](https://sampleprograms.io/projects/dijkstra) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:
+Dijkstra in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - Jeremy Grifski
 - Matteo Planchet
 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 30 2023 15:49:43.
-The solution was first committed on Oct 25 2021 16:28:29.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution